Complex continued fractions, Kleinian and extremal theory for cusp excursions: From a Fréchet law to cusp excursions

 \end{definition}

-Using a result in \cite{Ei22}, we find a subsequence of linear growth for which the third term on the left hand side of \eqref{equation: intersection time estimate} is bounded.
-We also use the ergodic properties of the Gauss map to establish a growth rate for $(\abs{q_n})_n$ to obtain the following proposition. \begin{proposition} There exists a constant $C^*>0$ such that for almost every $\beta \in K_d$, the excursion times $(t_n^*)_n$ in Definition \ref{definition: excursion times} satisfy
+In Section \ref{section: intersection times and cusp excursion}, we use standard results in the theory of continued fractions to argue that there is some $r>1$ such that for all irrational numbers $z\in K_d$, there is a subsequence $q_{n_k}$ of denominators such that $\abs{q_{n_k+1}/q_{n_k}}>r$ for all $k$.
+Using Lemma \ref{lemma: bounding the intersection time} and an application of the Birkhoff ergodic theorem, we shall obtain the following proposition. \begin{proposition} There exists a constant $C^*>0$ such that for almost every $\beta \in K_d$, the excursion times $(t_n^*)_n$ in Definition \ref{definition: excursion times} satisfy